AsimAliMurtaza/Spreadsheet-Project/README.md

 ## License

-This project is licensed under the [Specify the license name, e.g., MIT License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.